 The Soothing Motions earned a 6 of 10 for quality.
 The frame on this product is a sturdy oval base.
 Loose strings hang out of the fabric that covers the top rail, and there is nothing to hold the mattress in place and the mesh bunches and stretches some.
 This bassinet has bright colors, and a sleek look but the overall fit and finish aren't as nice as similar competition with tighter mesh and less quality control issues.

-The Soothing Motions earned a 2 of 10 for eco-health.
+The Soothing Motions earned a 3 of 10 for eco-health tying with several other budget-friendly brands.
 It is JPMA certified, but Fisher-Price is remaining mum on what materials they use or what the materials contain.
-Fisher-Price is listed on the Center for Environmental Health (CEH) website as unknown when it comes to the use of flame retardants.
+Fisher-Price is listed on the Center for Environmental Health (CEH) website as "unknown" when it comes to the use of flame retardants.
 This means they failed to respond to inquiries concerning the use of these chemicals when contacted by CEH for further information.
-This leads CEH and us to assume they aren't making efforts to limit or remove these chemicals from the materials they use.
+This leads CEH, and us, to assume they aren't making efforts to limit or remove these chemicals from the materials they use.
+The lack of information, the potential use of chemicals, and the polyurethane mattress hurt the Motions eco-health score.

 — Juliet Spurrier, MD and Wendy Schmitz